jrufus09/ToDo_Dungeon/DevLog/devlog.md

 ### 23-Mar-2025
 - if no save data exists, makes a new one; if save data does exist, loads boards
-- new board, new list, new item functions exist
+- new board, new list, new item functions exist in BoardDataManager
 - hash set to quick lookup/check unique board names

 ### 24-Mar-2025